-- Strong Bad watches this trope play out on TV.
+- Strong Bad watches this trope play out on TV in "sibbie".
 He even describes it as such: "Oh, this is the one where the guy's mom shows the guy's girlfriend the pictures of the guy when he was a baby."

 - Cheap Thrills: Shortly before Jeordie's graduation, his mom shows his girlfriend photos of him as a baby bathing in the bathtub, dressed as a fireman, and dressed in a pink onesie, to Jeordie's complete embarrassment.

 - Forestdale: In order to humiliate the school bully Katie Kiel during one of her livestreams, Izabell pulls out a photo of her gorging herself on halloween candy in a rather unflattering onesie and tells all of Katie's viewers where they can go to purchase their own copies of the humiliating picture if they're interested.
 Needless to say Katie cut the livestream right then and there.

 - Grrl Power: Alluded during Sydney's interview at Archon

 Gwen: [pointing at the walls] Normally we find embarrassing photos of you online and print them up real big.

 - Pixie and Brutus: When Pixie begins gushing over how cute Brutus looks in his rookie photograph, Brutus protests with embarrassment that he only looked cute because he hadn't grown up yet.

 - In Questionable Content, there exists a photo of Marten as a small child innocently waving around a giant (think "size of his torso") floppy dildo, which his mother insists is the cutest thing ever.
 We get to see it at one point, and it actually is pretty cute.